excelsior-oss/far-git-autocomplete/README.md

 About Git Autocomplete
 ======================

-This [Far Manager](http://farmanager.com/) plugin enables you to quckly substitute names of Git references (branches and tags) into the command line using autocompletion and selection:
+This [Far Manager](http://farmanager.com/) plugin enables you to quickly substitute names of Git references (branches and tags) into the command line using autocompletion and selection:

 ![Demo](demo.gif)